Price of fairness: Cake-cutting with connected pieces

-The problem of fair cake-cutting has a variation in which the pieces must be connected.
-In this variation, both the nominator and the denominator in the POF formula are smaller (since the maximum is taken over a smaller set), so a priori it is not clear whether the POF should be smaller or larger than in the disconnected case.
+The problem of fair cake-cutting has a variant in which the pieces must be connected.
+In this variant, both the nominator and the denominator in the POF formula are smaller (since the maximum is taken over a smaller set), so a priori it is not clear whether the POF should be smaller or larger than in the disconnected case.

-Utilitarian price of fairness

-We have the following results for utilitarian welfare:
+Aumann and Dombb prove the following results for utilitarian welfare: